-Beer purchased from beer distributors (BB/BC/BD) or Manufacturer (BA) who also holds a Self Distribution permit (DB) are subject to cash law and must be paid for in cash (no credit), on or before delivery.
+Beer purchased from beer distributors (BB/BC/BD) or Manufacturer (BA) who also holds a Self Distribution permit (DB) are subject to cash law and must be paid for in cash (no credit) on or before delivery.

-If you give a check in lieu of cash and it is dishonored, the seller of the beer is required by law to report any dishonored check to the TABC and the retailer's license will be placed on the statewide delinquent list until the local distributor notifies the TABC that the retailer has paid in full.
+If you give a check in lieu of cash and it is dishonored, the seller of the beer is required by law to report any dishonored check to the commission.